EaswaranG/devops-101/docker/DockerNotes.md

 ## Docker

 Docker Hub is a container image repository, we could publish our images to the docker hub.
+Docker is written in Go Language.
 URL : https://hub.docker.com/
 My Image : https://hub.docker.com/repository/docker/easwarang/hello-python/general

+## Docker Terms

+namespace -> Isolates containers cgroup -> Resource management (allocates resources to container) union -> File system access to the container docker daemon -> The actual docker engine (service) which runs the container docker image -> The snapshot of the build docker container -> Process running the docker iamge docker file -> Set of instructions required to build docker image Docker Hub -> Docker repository

 ## Set-up